MaJerle/lwcell/docs/user-manual/inter-thread-comm.rst

 Processing thread
 ^^^^^^^^^^^^^^^^^

-*Processing thread* is in charge of processing each and every received character from *ESP* device.
+*Processing thread* is in charge of processing each and every received character from *GSM* device.
-It can process *URC* messages which are received from *ESP* device without any command request.
+It can process *URC* messages which are received from *GSM* device without any command request.
 Some of them are:

-* *+IPD* indicating new data packet received from remote side on active connection
+* *+RECEIVE* indicating new data packet received from remote side on active connection
-* *WIFI CONNECTED* indicating *ESP* has been just connected to access point
+* *RING* indicating new call to be processed by *GSM*
 * and more others

 .. note::